-I am driven to unlock planetary science mission potential through bold and innovative new approaches to space technology challenges.
+I unlock planetary science mission potential through bold and innovative new approaches to space technology.
 In my role as founder of Planet Enterprises I foster a culture that both incubates innovative new ideas and expands what is considered possible.
-By leveraging manufacturing experience, I ensure a smooth path forward for our mission customers.
-I take a personal interest in every aspect of mission concepting and technology development, from design and documentation to fabrication and validation.
+By leveraging my manufacturing experience I ensure a smooth path forward for our mission customers.
+I'm engaged in every aspect of mission concepting and technology development, from design and documentation to fabrication and validation.

 I entered the aerospace arena in 2008 and took advantage of opportunities for learning and advancement immediately, entering college as a welding student that same year and becoming a team lead in 2012 and an apprentice in 2013.
 The industry was in the middle of a rapid knowledge transfer and I was in a unique position to quickly enhance my skills by learning and teaching at the same time (the Feynman technique at work).
 I was soon supporting aircraft built in the 50s with spare parts, while working with engineers to modify experimental parts for planes that haven’t yet flown – all in the same shift.